Our leadership team has more than 90 years of combined experience in education at all levels, from leading classrooms to shaping federal policy.

 Director of Human Resources

 (she/her/hers) Ava Ivy has more than 30 years of experience managing human resources, shaping high-performing organizational cultures, and advancing diversity, equity, and inclusion initiatives.
 She was a Captain in the U.S. Army and has supported companies spanning a wide range of industries throughout her career, including Enesco, Cosi, Kraft, PwC, and Coors Brewing Company among others.
 Prior to joining EdNavigator, Ava served as HR Leader for Cards Against Humanity and as Chief Administrative Officer for Northern Seminary in Lisle, Illinois.
 She holds a PhD in Business Organization and Management from Capella University in Minneapolis and Master’s and Bachelor’s degrees in communication from Southern Illinois University.
 She and her husband live in Great Lakes, Illinois.

 Chief Communications Officer

-(he/him/his) David Keeling brings to EdNavigator nearly 20 years of experience in strategic communications, marketing, and public education.
+(he/him/his) David Keeling brings to EdNavigator more than 20 years of experience in strategic communications, marketing, and public education.
 He has created nationally recognized teacher recruitment campaigns, co-authored award-winning publications on education policy, and written op-eds for news outlets from Education Week to The New York Times.
 Before co-founding EdNavigator, he served for six years as Vice President of Communications for TNTP, leading the organization’s communications, marketing and publications strategy and advising TNTP staff, state education agencies and urban school systems nationwide on communicating with teachers, parents, school leaders, and other stakeholders.
 He holds a BA in English from Middlebury College and lives with his wife and two children in Chicago.